FederatedAI/KubeFATE/docs/FATE_Upgrade.md

 --ignore-table=eggroll_meta.t_engine_registry \
 eggroll_meta > data.sql
 ```
 The reason we ignore the tables is: the information are version-specific.
-The data in those tables will be re-generated when a new "python"
-container of the new version spawn.
-It means nothing to carry those data from v1.7.1 to v.1.7.2.
+The data in those tables will be re-generated when a new "python" container of the new version is spawned.
+It means nothing to carry these data from v1.7.1 to v1.7.2.

-Also, we can prepare the snapshot by the way:
+Also, we need to prepare the snapshot for rollback, in case of upgrade failure:
 ```
 mysqldump -h localhost -u root eggroll_meta > snapshot.sql
 ```